adaptive-scale/oauth2/README.md

-# Golang OAuth 2.0 Server
+# Golang OAuth 2.0 Server Adaptive

 > An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.